Design principles for shift current photovoltaics

-Several general conclusions can be drawn from the form of the effective shift current integrand in Eqs.~\ref{eqn:integrandd_close_band_edge1}-\ref{eqn:integrandd_close_band_edge2}.
-First, since the $1/\omega^3$ factor becomes $1/E_g^3$ at the band edge, materials with smaller gaps are expected to have larger shift currents.
+\textit{\textbf{Discussion}} - In this work, we have shown how an effective model for the band edge enables a clean separation of the two factors that contribute to a large shift current: the standard JDOS and the shift current matrix element.
+This model also allows us to readily identify materials with semi-Dirac-like Hamiltonians as those where both factors can be made large.
+Several other general conclusions can be drawn from the form of the effective shift current integrand in Eqs.~\ref{eqn:integrandd_close_band_edge1}-\ref{eqn:integrandd_close_band_edge2}.
+First, since the $1/\omega^3$ factor becomes $1/E_{\rm g}^3$ at the band edge, materials with smaller gaps are expected to have larger shift currents.
 A second conclusion is that while looking for materials with large JDOS is a good guiding principle, the shift current integrand depends on other microscopic details that can change the response dramatically.
 Within our simple model, the shift current can be maximized by bringing the two sites of the unit cell closer together, which is a requirement that the monochalcogenides satisfy well.
+Materials that may perform even better than GeS may be searched for exploring different chemical compositions, alloying, or by strain engineering.

 Our results were made possible by the derivation of a new sum rule appropriate for tight-binding models.
 With this sum rule, our work can be easily extended to tight-binding models with more than two bands, or systems where the minimum direct gap is not at a time-reversal invariant momentum.
 We expect that the formalism developed here will provide the necessary link to combine ab-initio methods with effective models, allowing for more in-depth, systematic study of shift current photovoltaics.